 Globally we are experiencing a rapid change in our food systems not just the food that is being consumed but the actual way in which the food is being produced.
 In the Pacific the food systems have been catastrophically transformed over the past 70 years and there is increasing concern over the lack of key micronutrients such as iron, iodine, vitamin A, folic acid and zinc from the diets of developing countries.
-This micronutrient deficiency is defined as the "Hidden Hunger" which is degrading health in our region.
+This micronutrient deficiency is defined as the "Hidden Hunger" and it is this unseen hunger that is degrading the health of our region.

-Cafe Melanesia was produced to promote and preserve food culture in PNG, Solomon Islands, Fiji, Vanuatu and New Caledonia to ensure that we utilise our local food resources to improve our health by utilising fresh indigenous food grown and produced locally.
+Cafe Niugini was produced to promote and preserve food culture in Papua New Guinea and Melanesia to ensure that we utilise our local food resources to improve our health by utilising fresh indigenous food grown and produced locally.